cube-drone/rt0/players-guide/src/player/magic.md

 ### Combat - Ram's Dodge
 * Place The Magician on Aries.
-* While Aries has The Magician on it, any shields the player generates are multiplied by 2.
+* While Aries has a card on it, any shields the player generates are multiplied by 2.
 (Clever: 3)
-* You may discard The Magician from Aries any time you like.
+* You may discard the card from Aries any time you like.

-### Skill - Ram's Agility
+### Skill - Agility
-* When making any skill check marked "Fast", you can flip Aries upside-down to treat that skill as if it were a Chosen Skill for this one skill check.
+* Use Aries to make a Skill check for a skill marked "Fast" as if it were Easy, once per day.
-* Once Aries is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♉︎ Taurus - Bull

-### Combat - Bull's Strength
+### Combat - Rage
 * Place The Magician on Taurus.
-* While Taurus has The Magician on it, any damage the player generates is multiplied by 2.
+* While Taurus has a card on it, any damage the player generates is multiplied by 2.
 (Clever: 3)
-* You may discard The Magician from Taurus any time you like.
+* You may discard the card from Taurus any time you like.

-### Skill - Bull's Strength
+### Skill - Strength
-* When making any skill check marked "Strong", you can flip Taurus upside-down to treat that skill as if it were a Chosen Skill for this one skill check.
+* Use Taurus to make a Skill check for a skill marked "Strong" as if it were Easy, once per day.
-* Once Taurus is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♋︎ Cancer - Crab

 ### Combat - Shell
 * Place The Magician on Cancer.
-* Generate 15 Defense (Clever: 30 Defense) OR all players gain 6 Defense.
-(Clever: 12 Defense, Players with Repulsive cannot use this option.)
+* Generate 15 Shields (Clever: 30 Shields) OR generate 8 Shields for yourself and 8 Shields for all allies in your Zone.
+(Clever: 16 Shields)
-* At the end of the turn, discard The Magician.
+* At the end of the turn, discard the card on Cancer.

 ### Skill - Bubble
-* If a player would take an Injury while exploring the Moonbase, you can flip Cancer to prevent that Injury.
-* This skill can only be used once per Day.
+* Spawn a small, hard, magical force-field around you while exploring Paradise Lua, once per day.
+* The bubble lasts for 30 minutes, and can protect from all manner of small injury, including fall damage.

 ## ♌︎ Leo - Lion

 ### Combat - Beam
 * Place The Magician on Leo.
-* Generate 15 Magic Damage (Clever: 30 Magic Damage) or generate 6 Magic Damage (Clever: 12 Magic Damage, Players with Repulsive cannot use this option.) to all adversaries in the same Zone.
+* Generate 15 Magic Damage (Clever: 30 Magic Damage) or generate 8 Magic Damage (Clever: 16 Magic Damage) to all adversaries in the same Zone.
-* At the end of the turn, discard The Magician.
+* At the end of the turn, discard the card on Leo.

 ### Skill - Light
-* You can flip Leo upside-down to touch an object.
-Until the end of the Day, that object will emit soft, white light, bright enough to illuminate a 30ft dome around the players.
-* Once Leo is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* As often as you want, you can use Leo to cast a bright light in a 30 foot radius around you.
+* Once per Day, you can use Leo to dramatically reduce the weight of an object.

 ## ♊︎ Gemini - Twin
-Players with Repulsive cannot take or use Gemini.

 ### Combat - Twin
 * Place The Magician on Gemini.